vmware-tanzu-labs/educates-training-platform/docs/getting-started/creating-a-workshop.md

 Modifying workshop content
 --------------------------

-After having made any changes to the workshop content you want to test the changes, you need to rebuild the OCI image artefact containing the workshop content files.
+After having made any changes to the workshop content you want to test the changes, you need to rebuild the OCI image artifact containing the workshop content files.

-Make a change to the instructions in the file `workshop/content/workshop-overview.md`.
+Make a change to the instructions in the file `workshop/content/00-workshop-overview.md`.
 Then run:

 ```
 educates publish-workshop